-I have been writing a travel blog for a decade now, and I must admit I have not read much of either travel blogs or travel writers of the day.
-Why I have not read is a question that I partly know the answer to, but there are unusual gems that come sometime that you are happy to read.
-This is one such book that I am happy I read.
+I have been writing a travel blog for a decade now.
+And I must admit I have not read much of either travel blogs or travel writers of the day.
+Why I have not read is a question that I partly know the answer to.
+But there are unusual gems that come sometimes that you are happy to read.
+Bucket List of a Traveloholic by Sarika Pandit is one such book that I am happy I read.

-Sarika talks about the usual throwing her job to travel around the world, though in her case sensibly enough she only took leaves initially and then a sabbatical, and I assume she is back to business after that sabbatical.
-She talks about her urge to travel, to put measureable and achievable targets for travel and working towards achieving them.
+Sarika talks about the usual throwing her job to travel around the world.
+Though in her case sensibly enough she only took leaves initially.
+And then a sabbatical.
+And I assume she is back to business after that sabbatical.
+She talks about her urge to travel.
+To put measurable and achievable targets for travel and working towards achieving them.

 Her language is very engaging and keeps you engrossed in the moment.
 She puts in a lot of herself in the story and that gives a personal touch to the narrative and it does not look like reading a tourist brochure.
 Her emotions – be it fear, excitement, disgust or sheer joy are the highlights of her stories.
 She talks about the people who came with her, who all seem quite like her.

-The book ends up giving you a bucket list in a way – either as destinations or as experiences that you want to go out and explore NOW.
-To that extent it works very well for the reader.
+The book Bucket List of a Traveloholic ends up giving you a bucket list in a way – either as destinations or as experiences that you want to go out and explore NOW.
+To that extent, it works very well for the reader.